-Parmesan – My favorite slightly nutty cheese.
-If you prefer, you can also use an Asiago, Grana Padano, or even a sharp cheddar for a slightly different taste.
+Parmesan – my favorite slightly nutty cheese.
+If you prefer, you can also use an Asiago, Grana Padano, or even a sharp cheddar cheese for a slightly different taste.
+Cheddar is especially interesting.

-Green Onion – This lends a zesty flavor to the rest of the cajun that is different from other onions, so I recommend sticking to the green onion.
+Green Onions – This lends a zesty flavor that is different from other onions, so I recommend sticking to the green onion.
 However, you can add green pepper, sauteed yellow onions, or celery for more veggies.

-Cajun Seasoning – You can use a pre-made mix from the grocery store or make your own using our blackening seasoning recipe.
+Cajun Seasoning – You can use a pre-made mix from the grocery store such as Old Bay seasoning mixed with cajun seasoning or make your own using our blackening seasoning recipe.

 Sour Cream – The recipe works well with both light and regular sour cream varieties.

 Hot Sauce – Hot sauce is completely optional.
-Use whatever brand you prefer, but not buffalo sauce.
+Use your favorite hot sauce, but not buffalo sauce.

 Serve: Because of the dairy, you can keep the dip at room temperature for up to 2 hours before it needs to be refrigerated.
 I would recommend keeping it in a mini crock pot or a steamer.
-Love our little 6-inch skillet?
+Love our little 6-inch cast-iron skillet?
 We do too!
-Get your very own by ordering here.
+Get your very own small cast iron skillet here.